BlockCertsAI/blockcertsai-sovereign-substrate-canon/TOKENIZATION_AND_ADOPTION.md

 A useful analogy is a physical venue that requires tokens to use its services.

 You exchange currency for tokens.
-Those tokens grant access to specific capabilities inside the system.
+Those tokens grant access to specific capabilities inside the venue.
+How much you use the services determines the cost.
-Usage determines value.

-On BlockCertsAI (BCAI), BCERT functions the same way — except the “venue” is a global digital infrastructure, and the services are enterprise-grade capabilities such as:
+On BlockCertsAI (BCAI), **BCERT functions the same way** — except the “venue” is a global, authenticated digital infrastructure, and the services are enterprise-grade capabilities such as:

 - encrypted identity and data vaults
 - secure messaging and coordination